tetris245/tetris245/README.md

 **It was for me a nice experience and many users have appreciated all the changes, improvements and additions made during this year.
 The next step would be to make QAM fully compatible with other add-ons by using a ModSDK, created by the main BCX coder.
 However, I'm not an advanced coder, and the coding changes required in QAM to use this tool are beyond my skills.**

 **I know it was not an easy decision, and that many users will be disappointed.
-I just hope that someone will better skills will re-load QAM in the future.**
+I just hope that someone with better skills will re-load QAM in the future.**

 ## Installation